© Andrey Popov – stock.adobe.com.

-This guide covers all the screening questions you need to ask and what types of licenses and insurance a mover should have.
-It’ll also cover how to prepare you home for movers, what they are responsible for and what it should cost.
-You’ll learn how to avoid moving scams or hiring incompetent services.
+This guide covers everything you need to know about hiring a mover, including the screening questions to ask potential companies and the types of licenses and insurance a mover should have.
+It’ll also cover how to prepare your home for movers, what they are responsible for and what it should cost.

 On This Page: